• About

 Since traditional flour is forbidden during Passover, if you are following the dietary rules of the holiday, matzo stands in in many forms - matzo farfel, matzo meal, and matzo cake meal.

 • Matzo Farfel: Matzo farfel is just a board of matzo broken up into little pieces and is ideal for making kugels.
 Want to see how it's used?
-Check out my apple kugel or apricot apple kugel recipes.
-You can make matzo farfel yourself by putting boards of matzo into a ziploc bag and rolling over them with a rolling pin.
-Or you can buy farfel online or where you buy your Passover products.
+Check out my apple kugel or apricot apple kugel or savory matzo kugel recipes.
+Make your own matzo farfel by putting boards of matzo into a ziploc bag and rolling over them with a rolling pin (highly recommended!).
+Or buy farfel online or where you buy your Passover products.

 • Matzo Cake Meal is even more finely ground and is often used as a substitute for flour in baked goods.
 In my book, the Essential Jewish baking cookbook, for example, I use a combination of potato starch and matzo cake meal in my sponge cake.
-Either grind your matzo very fine in your food processor or again, you can buy matzo cake meal online or in your favorite Passover products store.
+I recommend buying matzo cake meal - it's hard to get the really fine flour-like texture in your home food processor.
+Buy matzo cake meal online or in your favorite Passover products store.

 comparison of matzo farfel to matzo meal to matzo cake meal